isomerpages/moe-angmokiosec/_about-us/2023 SEC ONE REGISTRATION/Appeal for Admission to Secondary One 2023.md

 description: ""
 third_nav_title: 2023 SEC ONE REGISTRATION
 ---
-For students seeking transfer to Ang Mo Kio Secondary School, parents can click on [https://go.gov.sg/s1appealadmissionform2023](https://go.gov.sg/s1appealadmissionform2023) to submit your application.
+For students seeking transfer to Ang Mo Kio Secondary School, parents can click on <a href="https://go.gov.sg/s1appealadmissionform2023"><font color="#62C183">https://go.gov.sg/s1appealadmissionform2023</font></a>
+to submit your application.

 <style>